osrf/gazebo_tutorials/gazebojs_models/tutorial.md

 ### Test your code:

-Start Gazebo in a separate terminal.
+Start Gazebo-classic in a separate terminal.
 Then you can invoke the script with a model uri as a parameter:

     node model.js model://bowl